General Terms and Conditions Consumers

 Article 20 - Choice of law and forum

-This Agreement and any additions thereto shall be governed by Dutch law and any disputes arising from this Agreement shall be submitted exclusively to the competent court in Utrecht.
-Any applicability of the Vienna Sales Convention is excluded.
+Dutch law applies to this Agreement and all possible additions and all disputes that may arise from this Agreement will be exclusively submitted to the judgment of the competent court in Utrecht.
+The possible applicability of the Vienna Sales Convention is excluded.

-Additional provisions or provisions deviating from these General Terms and Conditions may not be to the Consumer's detriment and must be recorded in writing or in such a way that they can be stored by the Consumer in an accessible manner on a durable data carrier.
+Additional provisions or provisions deviating from these General Terms and Conditions may not be to the detriment of the Consumer and must be recorded in writing or in such a way that they can be stored by the Consumer in an accessible manner on a durable data carrier.

 Privacy Policy

-Gymeyes B.V. respects the privacy of all users of its website and processes personal data in compliance with the obligations arising from the European General Data Protection Regulation (AVG).
-Gymeyes B.V. uses the personal data provided by you functionally because you use our services and we want to provide you with the best and most personalized service possible to make your orders as fast and easy as possible.
-Gymeyes B.V. will only use the personal data you provide to us in accordance with the consent you have provided.
-Moreover, your personal data will not be used longer than strictly necessary to realize its purposes for which your personal data have been collected.
+Gymeyes B.V. respects the privacy of all users of its website and processes personal data in compliance with the obligations arising from the European General Data Protection Regulation (GDPR).
+Gymeyes B.V. uses the personal data you provide functionally because you use our services and we want to serve you as well and as personally as possible to make your orders as quick and easy as possible.
+Gymeyes B.V. will only use the personal data you provide to us in accordance with the permission you have given.
+In addition, your personal data will not be used longer than is strictly necessary to achieve its purposes, for which your personal data was collected.

 Purposes

-Gymeyes B.V. uses the personal data collected for the following purposes: If you place an order with Gymeyes B.V., we need your first and last name, telephone number and e-mail address in order to process your order and keep you informed of its progress.
-To make shopping at Gymeyes B.V. as pleasant as possible, we store your personal information and the details of your order and visit to the website.
-If you place an order with Gymeyes B.V., we will store your personal data on an appropriately secure server.
-If you wish, you can create a user name and password so that you do not have to re-enter your first and last name, address details, telephone number, e-mail address, delivery address and IP address with every new order.
+Gymeyes B.V. uses the collected personal data for the following purposes: If you place an order with Gymeyes B.V., we need your first and last name, telephone number and e-mail address to be able to execute your order and to keep you informed of its progress.
+To make shopping at Gymeyes B.V. as pleasant as possible, we store your personal data and the data relating to your order and visit to the website.
+This allows us to personalize, analyze and improve the website and make you personal offers.
+If you place an order with Gymeyes B.V., we store your personal data on an adequately secured server.
+If you wish, you can create a username and password so that you do not have to enter your first and last name, address details, telephone number, e-mail address, delivery address and IP address again with every new order.

 Security

-Gymeyes B.V. will make every effort when processing your personal data to take effective technical and organizational measures to prevent abuse, loss, unauthorized access and/or any other form of unlawful and/or undesirable processing of your personal data.
-Should you have indications that despite these security measures, your personal data is being misused, please contact us immediately: info@byonesix.com
+Gymeyes B.V. will endeavor to take effective technical and organizational measures to prevent misuse, loss, unauthorized access and/or any other form of unlawful and/or unwanted processing of your personal data when processing your personal data.
+If you have any indications that, despite these security measures, your personal data is still being misused, please contact: info@byonesix.com immediately

 Use by third parties

-Gymeyes B.V. will make your personal data available to third parties only to the extent that they are involved in the realization of the above purposes on behalf of Gymeyes B.V.
+Gymeyes B.V. will only make your personal data available to third parties insofar as they are involved on behalf of Gymeyes B.V. in the realization of the aforementioned purposes.

 Rights

-Those whose personal data have been processed by Gymeyes B.V. have a number of rights.
-These rights include :
+Those whose personal data is processed by Gymeyes B.V. have a number of rights.
+These rights include:

-- The right of inspection.
-This means that you can request to inspect the personal data that Gymeyes B.V. has collected from you;
+- The right to access.
+This means that you can submit a request to gain access to the personal data that Gymeyes B.V. has collected from you;

-- The right to rectification or correction of your personal data if they are incorrect or incomplete;
+- The right to rectification or correction of your personal data if it is incorrect or incomplete;

-- The right to deletion of your personal data.
-In doing so, you should note that there may be circumstances in which Gymeyes B.V. is required to retain your personal data in order to comply with laws and (tax) regulations;
+- The right to have your personal data deleted.
+You should take into account that there may be circumstances in which Gymeyes B.V. is obliged to keep your personal data in order to comply with the law and (fiscal) regulations;

-- The right to object to or request the restriction of the processing of your personal data;
+- The right to object to or request restriction of the processing of your personal data;

-- The right to file a complaint with the supervisory authority (Autoriteit Persoonsgegevens);
+- The right to lodge a complaint with the supervisor (Data Protection Authority);

-- The right to withdraw the given consent for processing.
+- The right to withdraw the given consent to processing.

 Cookies

-Cookies are computer (text) files containing a small amount of information about the visitor and the visitor's computer, tablet or smartphone.
-This text file is stored by a web browser on the visitor's computer, tablet or smartphone when they first visit the website.
-The purpose of cookies is to remember various types of information and to ensure optimal technical operation of the website.
-This allows, for example, a visitor to automatically log in to the website, or to keep a web store's shopping basket filled.
-Cookies are not harmful to your computer, tablet or smartphone and the visitor can delete or block them at any time via her or his web browser.
+Cookies are computer (text) files that contain a small amount of information about the visitor and the visitor's computer, tablet or smartphone.
+This text file is stored by a web browser on the visitor's computer, tablet or smartphone during the first visit to the website.
+The purpose of cookies is to remember different types of information and to ensure optimal technical functioning of the website.
+This allows a visitor to automatically log in to the website, or a shopping cart of an web store can remain filled.
+Cookies are not harmful to your computer, tablet or smartphone and the visitor can delete or block them at any time via his or her web browser.
 However, this may affect the functioning of the website.

-This privacy and cookie policy does not apply to third-party Internet sites linked to this website.
-These third parties are themselves responsible for compliance with privacy laws.
+This privacy and cookie policy does not apply to third-party websites that are connected to this website through links.
+These third parties are responsible for compliance with privacy legislation.

 Changes to privacy and cookie policy

 This privacy and cookie policy was last updated on February 3, 2021.
 Gymeyes B.V. reserves the right to make changes to this privacy and cookie policy.
-It is recommended that you consult this privacy and cookies policy regularly so that you are aware of these changes.
+It is recommended to consult this privacy and cookie policy regularly so that you are aware of these changes.

 Contact

-If you would like further information or have any questions or complaints about the processing of your personal data and/or our privacy and cookies policy, please contact us at: info@byonesix.com.
-Our helpdesk will then assist you further.
+If you would like more information or have questions or complaints about the processing of your personal data and/or our privacy and cookie policy, please contact us via: info@byonesix.com.
+Our help_center will then help you further.

 General terms and conditions - Business customers